PKU-YuanGroup/MoE-LLaVA/docs/TRAIN.md

 </table>
 </div>

-For those who can not easily access to BaiDu Disk, you can download data from [Hugging Face](https://huggingface.co/datasets/LanguageBind/MoE-LLaVA).
+**For those who can not easily access to BaiDu Disk**, you can download data from [Hugging Face](https://huggingface.co/datasets/LanguageBind/MoE-LLaVA).

 After downloading all of them, organize the data as follows in ```IMAGE_FOLDER```.